 Knitting would have been the loopcraft with which readers of the introductory descriptions of crochet had the greatest prior experience.
 If it is safe to posit that the transition from shepherd’s knitting to modern crochet was driven even in part by innovative knitters applying their skills to the elder craft, the extended spiral yarn over is likely to have been among the transferred techniques.

 Tunisian crochet emerged in that shared environment, absorbing elements from and contributing to the further development of both knitting and ordinary crochet.
-The next post will present what I believe are the earliest instructions for tall-stitch Tunisian crochet.
+A separate post presents what I believe are the earliest instructions for tall-stitch Tunisian crochet.
 Concluding the present one with another cast on for knitting, instructions from 1864 start with a directive that appears to have been taken directly from Tunisian crochet, which by that date had become enormously popular.

 “Make a chain with a crochet hook of one hundred and fifty stitches, then take up each stitch on a large wooden knitting-needle, and knit plain…”